-If you wish, you can change this HTTP KeepAliveTimeout value in Internet Explorer 11, to say 2 minutes.
+If you wish, you can change this HTTP KeepAliveTimeout value, to say 2 minutes.
 This can be useful if the Web Server has a 2 minute time out value.

 But if the Web Server has a 1 minute timeout, then changing this value will not make a difference, as the lower of the two values – Browser timeout and Server timeout, is always considered.